LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220212.md

 **OroArmor**: Should I start talking about it?
 Or, I don't know.

 **Gdude**: You can talk about it, I don't mind.
 Basically, this is an organizational change.
 Everyone here knows **i509VCB**, obviously.
 He isn't here at the meeting today, he's actually quite busy.
 He is stepping down from the administrator position at Quilt, because he's moving on from MC modding in general.
 He's still going to be around just to answer questions, but he's not going to be active here.
 Now, as you may know, if you've read our RFCs, we need at least 3 admins, and we need an odd number of admins.
 This means, of course, that we have to hold an election.
-If you've seen the recent changes to the governance RFC by **CheaterCodes**  - I think the PR is still open, it hasn't been merged yet - we dcded to follow it and go west ranked choice voting.
+If you've seen the recent changes to the governance RFC by **CheaterCodes**  - I think the PR is still open, it hasn't been merged yet - we dcded to follow it and go with ranked choice voting.
 Now, turns out we only had two candidates, so it was a bit of a moot choice for us, but we decided to use it anyway and it worked out just fine.

 We have a whole system where we use a website which generate a unique voting link for everyone, so everyone gets their own link.
 And only once the thing is closed can we get at the results.
 So there's no, "Oh, this person's getting more votes, I'm going to stack a vote on top."
 You know.
 So nobody can see who's voted for what and nobody can see what the votes are looking like until the poll closes, include the person that started it.